coreto-io/coreto-drt-sdk-php/README.md

-# Coreto Ledger SDK
+# Coreto DRT SDK

-An SDK used to interact with the Coreto Trust and Performance Ledger
+An Laravel SDK used to interact with the Coreto DRS

 ## Dependencies